numbersmatter/food-pantry-db/README.md

 1. Use this template to create a new repository.
 2. Clone the repository.
 3. Change the package name in `package.json`.
-4. Change the `open-source-stack` dependency in your test-apps to your name
+4. Change the `food-pantry-db` dependency in your test-apps to your name
 5. Install the dependencies with `npm install`.
 6. Change the `repository`, `bugs`, and `homepage` fields in `package.json` to your github repo.
 7. Change the license if required.